ruckus/quickbooks-ruby/README.md

   end
 ```

-Where `quickbooks_oauth_callback_url` is the absolute URL of your application that Intuit should send the user when authentication succeeeds.
+Where `quickbooks_oauth_callback_url` is the absolute URL of your application that Intuit should send the user when authentication succeeds.
 That action should look like:

 ```ruby
 def oauth_callback